Which comes first—information or the medium for that information?

 “It appears to be a universal feature of the mathematics normally believed to underlie the workings of our physical universe that it has a fundamental dependence on the infinite,” writes Sir Roger Penrose, professor of mathematics at Oxford University.[i]
 Indeed, there is also a massive branch of mathematics, called set theory, that focuses entirely upon infinities, which come in various sizes and forms.
 The discoverer of set theory, German mathematician George Cantor (1845-1918), saw a deep connection between mathematics and his Christian faith in God, whom he associated with the Absolute Infinite.
 He believed that God had entrusted him with an understanding of infinities so that he could reveal them to the world.

 Why did Cantor think infinity pointed to God?
-Well, there are several reasons, but the main one we’re interested here is that infinities are not only undeniably immaterial (as Dr. Muller explained with the square root of 2 at the end of the previous section) but are also perpetually abstract.
+Well, there are several reasons, but the main one we’re interested here is that infinities are not only undeniably immaterial (as Dr. Muller explained earlier with the square root of 2) but are also perpetually abstract.
 That is to say that infinities can never be physically represented or imaged in any way.
 By contrast, for example, the number 5 can be physically imaged by five abacus beads, V knots in a rope, cinco apples, 五 electronic pulses, etc. (Ad infinitum!)
 But infinity, by its very nature, can never have a medium.

 Then they spew out a barrage of relentlessly esoteric vocabulary.
 They say that instead of espousing Platonism they might espouse what is called Formalism, which focuses on descriptions of the world rather than explanations of it.
 Or they might also say that they hold to what’s called Intuitionism, which simply says that we know some things to be true intuitively and so do not need an explanation.
 Intuitive truths are simply part of our DNA, so to speak.